luckylavesh/Gofr-CRUD-API-E-commerce-System/README.md

 -Delete:
 You can remove a product from the system using a DELETE request to the specific product endpoint.
 The API verifies the product ID and deletes the corresponding record from the database.

-### Scalability and Performance: Utilize Docker for easy deployment and containerization for efficient resource management.
-Database Management: Utilize a MySQL Docker image for reliable and persistent data storage.
+### Database Management: Utilize a MySQL Docker image for reliable and persistent data storage.
-  # Image Used - MySQL
+### Image Used - MySQL